nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g. hans will match Hans
 * The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
-* Only the name is searched.
+* Only the names of people will be considered.
 * Only full words will be matched e.g. Han will not match Hans
-* Persons matching at least one keyword will be returned (i.e. OR search). e.g. Hans Bo will return Hans Gruber, Bo Yang
+* Persons matching at least one keyword will be returned (i.e. only one keyword has to match). e.g. Hans Bo will return Hans Gruber, Bo Yang, despite the fact that neither match Hans Bo (both names match at least one word)

 Examples:
 * `find John` returns john and John Doe